Guide to Assessments

 |Level 1: The student is well below state achievement standards|

 Percentile Rank shows how a student scored compared to other students in the same grade nationally.
 For example, if a third-grader has a percentile rank is 73, it means they scored as well or better than 73% of third graders nationally.

 Star Spanish: If your student is in a dual language or one-way Spanish immersion program and took the Spanish version of Star, you will see percentile rank but not proficiency level because Star has not yet mapped the Spanish version of the test to the state Smarter Balanced Assessment.
 The percentile rank shows how your student scored compared to students nationally who took the Spanish version of Star.

 Additional Scores: If your child’s teacher shares additional Star reports with you, you may also see something called scaled score.
 The scaled score is a raw score that isn’t easy to interpret on its own, but it is the basis for calculating other measures like percentile rank and proficiency level.
-This year the Star publishers changed the scale behind the scaled score from the Enterprise Scale which we’ve used for many years to a new scale called the Unified Scale.
+In 2021-22 the Star publishers changed the scale behind the scaled score from the Enterprise Scale which we’ve used for many years to a new scale called the Unified Scale.
 They did this for technical reasons and it does not affect proficiency level or percentile rank.
 It’s like changing from Fahrenheit to Celsius when measuring temperature.

 - Course Catalog

 - Advanced Level Courses

 - Common Core State Standards

 - Literacy and Dyslexia Screening and Instructional Supports